 Mornings can be hectic.
 Preparing yourself and your family for smoother mornings can make your routine much better.
 Once you have established the childcare option you’ll be using, become comfortable with them.
 When hiring a nanny or choosing a daycare center, there is nothing wrong with running background checks, calling references and going with your gut.
 It’s important to ensure that this will be the best fit for you both.
 Start childcare a few days before your return to help your baby get comfortable around new people and spending time away from you.

 For a busy working mother, an established self-care routine often goes out the window the moment they return to work.
 Neglecting to have any simple form of a self-care routine can lead to negative physical and mental side effects.
-There is a multitude of different shapes that the term “self-care” can take such as:
+There is a multitude of different shapes that the term “self-care

 Following these tips and tricks can help make your transition go a little smoother.
 Things probably won’t be the same as they were before you had a child, but you’ll find your new comfort zone.
 Working mothers are some of the strongest, most independent and caring people.
 They deserve our praise.